Adobe FrameMaker: Automatically Assigning Custom Master Pages

 - Click the Next Page button until the five-column UnstructMasterPageMaps table appears.
 If you don’t see the table below, move on to step 6.
 If you find the table below, skip to step 7.

 - Click OK to create the new table on the reference pages.
-[Note, in newer versions this message appears in the Console which is hidden under the FrameMaker window.
-In FrameMaker 2017, the Console moved to the dock on the right, and will be visible again.)
+[Note, this message appears in the Console.
+In older versions, it was hidden under the FrameMaker document window.
+Beginning in FrameMaker 2017, the Console moved to the dock on the right, and will be visible.)

 - On the new reference page, make the following updates: For Book Update (Yes Or No), type Yes to allow the specified master page to be applied when you choose Apply Master Pages from a book.

-- Under the Paragraph Tag Name column heading, type the name of the paragraph tag to which you want the master page to be applied.
+- Under the Paragraph Tag Name column heading, type the name of the paragraph style to which you want the master page to be applied.
 In my example, I am using Title.
-You must spell the paragraph tag name correctly, using the same capitalization that the paragraph tag uses.
+You must spell the paragraph style name correctly, using the same capitalization that the paragraph tag uses.

 - Under the Range Indicator column heading, type Single to apply the master page only to the Body page on which each paragraph tag appears.
 (Type Span pages to apply the master page to the entire span of pages to which the paragraph tag is applied; or type Until changed to apply the master page to all pages, until the next Body page with a different paragraph tag listed in the mapping table is encountered.)